On “the pleasures of the table”, according to Jean Anthelme Brillat-Savarin and M.F.K Fisher.

 ON THE PLEASURES OF THE TABLE

-There are so many parts of the book which I am eager to share with you, and I will cover bits and pieces in a few blogs, but I encourage you to read it yourself.
+There are so many parts of the book which I am eager to share with you, and I will cover bits and pieces in a few posts, but I encourage you to read it yourself.
 One part which especially resonated with me (and which translator M.F.K.
 Fisher based one of her essays on) was The Influence of Gourmandism on Wedded Happiness.
 I have been very happily married for twenty-one years, and yes, what Brillat-Savarin writes is true.
 At least for us:

 “A married couple who enjoys the pleasures of the table have, at least once a day, a pleasant opportunity to be together; for even those who do not sleep in the same bed (and there are many such) at least eat at the same table; they have a subject of conversation which is ever new; they can talk not only of what they are eating, but also of what they have eaten, what they will eat, and what they have noticed at other tables; they can discuss fashionable dishes, new recipes, and so on and so on; and of course it is well known that intimate table talk is full of its own charm (…).
 On the other hand, a shared necessity summons a conjugal pair to the table, and the same thing keeps them there; they feel as a matter of course countless little wishes to please each other, and the way in which meals are enjoyed is very important to the happiness of life.”